CruGlobal/mpdx-react/README.md

 `public/` contains static files like images and translation data.

 Test files live next to the files that they test, i.e. the test file for `src/components/Tool/Home/Home.tsx` is `src/components/Tool/Home/Home.test.tsx`.
-Similarly the GraphQL query and mutation definitions live next to or near the component that uses them.
+Similarly the definitions of GraphQL query and mutation operations live next to or near the component that uses them.

 ## GraphQL

 This project uses GraphQL to load data from the API server.
 GraphQL allows us to load exactly the data that each component needs.
 It is an alternative to a REST API.
 If you aren't familiar with GraphQL, a great resource for learning more is https://graphql.com/learn.

-### GraphQL Playground
+### Apollo Studio

-The GraphQL playground can be a useful tool/interface for testing out queries and mutations.
-It can accessed locally during development at [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql).
+Apollo Studio is an invaluable tool/interface for testing out queries and mutations during development.
+If your dev server is running (use `yarn start` to start it), you can access Apollo Studio at http://localhost:3000/api/graphql.
+Once you navigate to Apollo Studio, you will need to set some a header to authenticate with the API server.

+1. Go to http://localhost:3000 and login.
+2. Open Chrome DevTools and go to the Application tab.
+3. In the sidebar, click on Cookies > http://localhost:3000 in the Storage section.
+4. Copy the value of the `next-auth.session-token` cookie.
+5. Back in Apollo Studio, find the Headers tab near the bottom and click the "Set shared headers" button.
+6. In the modal, click the "+ New shared header button" and choose "Authorization" for the header key and the word `Bearer` followed by a space followed by the value of the `next-auth.session-token` cookie.
+7. After you click save, all queries and mutations you make in Apollo Studio will be authenticated.

 ### Using a Query

-To load data in your component, the first step will be to write a query definition based on the fields that your component needs.
+To load data in your component, the first step will be to write an operation definition based on the query and fields that your component needs.
 The easiest way to do this is to go to [Apollo Studio](http://localhost:3000/api/graphql), click the plus sign next to the query you want to load, and then click the plus signs next to the fields you want to use in your component.
-On line 1, give the query a name that describes the data it loads and is unique across the entire project.
-Then create a `.graphql` file with the same name as your component (i.e. if your component is `Partners.tsx`, the query goes in `Partners.graphql`) and copy and paste the query from Apollo studio into it.
+On line 1, give the operation a name that describes the data it loads and is unique across the entire project (the `yarn gql` step below will fail and tell you if your operation name isn't unique).
+Then create a `.graphql` file with the same name as your component (i.e. if your component is `Partners.tsx`, the operation goes in `Partners.graphql`) and copy and paste the operation from Apollo Studio into it.
 It should look something like this:

 ```gql
 # Partners.graphql